utat-ss/HERON-documentation/getting-started/install.md

 $ xcode-select --install
 ```

+If it says you already have this installed, continue to the next step.

 If a dialog box pops up, click `Install`.
 When it is done, verify it is installed:

 ```
 $ xcode-select -p